Pedestrian Accidents in North Carolina

 Hit-and-Run Pedestrian Accidents

 Pedestrian hit-and-runs are a serious problem.
-If the driver flees, your claim becomes an uninsured motorist claim against your own auto insurance (if you have UM coverage) or, if you do not own a car, you may have limited options.
-See our full guide on pedestrian hit-and-run accidents in NC.
+If the driver flees, your claim may become an uninsured motorist claim.
+See the section below on UM/UIM rights for pedestrians and our full guide on pedestrian hit-and-run accidents in NC.

-However, claims against government entities in NC follow different rules:
+Claims against government entities in NC follow different rules than claims against private individuals.

 N.C.
 Gen. Stat.
 143-291